YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

-Bring a complete list of every vitamin, herbal product, fish oil or omega 3 capsule, turmeric, garlic, ginkgo, bodybuilding product, sleep product, and over-the-counter formula before hair transplant surgery.
-Do not decide alone to stop prescribed medicine, and do not assume a natural product is irrelevant.
-I need the product name, dose, reason, and last use so bleeding, blood pressure, anesthesia monitoring, medication interaction, and healing questions can be reviewed before surgery day.
+Send the clinic a complete list of every supplement before surgery.
+That includes vitamins, fish oil or omega 3, vitamin E, turmeric, garlic, ginkgo, ginseng, sleep products, bodybuilding products, weight loss products, hair formulas, and pharmacy tablets.
+Do not decide privately which ones matter and do not stop prescribed medicine on your own.
+I need the product name, dose, reason, and last use so bleeding, blood pressure, anesthesia monitoring, medication interaction, lab interpretation, and healing questions can be reviewed before the operation.

-For many nonessential products, the answer may be a planned pause.
-For a deficiency treatment or a product advised by another doctor, the answer must be coordinated rather than guessed.
-Complete disclosure is the first useful step.
+Many nonessential products can be paused when that is the safer plan.
+A deficiency treatment, a product related to a prescription, or a supplement advised by another doctor needs coordination instead of guessing.
+The first useful step is full disclosure.
 A hidden supplement list creates more risk than a complete list that includes products you are embarrassed to mention.

-Do not handle supplements as a private all-or-nothing decision.
-Send the clinic a full list early enough for review.
-I want to know the exact product, dose, brand if possible, how often you take it, why you take it, who recommended it, and when you last used it.
+Do not handle supplements as a private stop or continue decision.
+Send the list early enough for review.
+I want the exact product, dose, brand if possible, how often you take it, why you take it, who recommended it, and when you last used it.

-For nonessential products that are not medically necessary, a practical planning window is 2 weeks before surgery if the clinic decides a pause is needed.
-If surgery is sooner, send the list immediately rather than making a private decision.
+For nonessential products, a practical planning window is often 2 weeks before surgery if the clinic decides a pause is needed.
+If surgery is sooner, send the list immediately instead of trying to correct the problem alone.
+If you already took something after the planned pause, say exactly what it was, how much you took, and when you took it.

-If you already take prescription anticoagulants or antiplatelet medicine, the supplement conversation must also be separated from the medical decision described in hair transplant and blood thinners.
-Prescription blood-thinner decisions can involve heart, clot, stroke, or stent risk.
+If you already take prescription anticoagulants or antiplatelet medicine, that decision must stay separate from the supplement discussion described in hair transplant and blood thinners.
+A prescribed blood thinner may protect against a clot, stroke, stent problem, or heart risk.
 A supplement pause is usually a different kind of decision.

 Decision card showing supplement name dose reason and last use before hair transplant surgery